Docs

 1. Category color is checked first (message.category.rawValue) - this is the primary classification

-2. Tag colors are checked only for contextual tags (highlight, bold, server, channel, dm, raw, in, out, script) that don’t map to categories
+2. Tag colors are checked only for contextual tags (highlight, bold, server, channel, dm, raw, in, out, script, do) that don’t map to categories

 3. If neither category nor tag color is defined, the UI foreground color is used